Technology Transfer Process

 All Drexel researchers, staff and students should take a few common-sense steps to protect themselves and their work.
 These practices not only help to back up patent claims, but also ensure against loss of valuable data, provide proof of fulfillment of contracts, and protect against allegations of conflict of interest or research fraud.

 Unless done on a confidential basis, telling another party the details of your research may cost you patent rights.
 Such "public disclosure" can occur quite inadvertently when company executives or other researchers visit your lab or meet with you at conferences or other venues.
 Signing a written agreement prior to these meetings will document the intention of the parties to maintain the confidentiality of the information you provide to them.
 This can be achieved through a Confidential Disclosure Agreement (CDA) between you and the other party.
 Such agreements are commonplace when working with industry partners, but are relatively uncommon when speaking with colleagues from other universities.
 In the latter case, filing for patent protection before making such a disclosure preserves patent rights.

 If you receive a company's CDA for signature, you should be aware that signing such an agreement can have broad impact on your work.
 Moreover, it can inhibit your ability to discuss or publish your work.
 As such, it is important to ensure that the terms are reasonable, and that you have a clear understanding of their implications.

-Whether you wish to disclose unpublished information to another party, or receive information from them under the auspices of a CDA, please contact Drexel Ventures to arrange a CDA between you and the other party.
+Whether you wish to disclose unpublished information to another party, or receive information from them under the auspices of a CDA, please contact Drexel Applied Innovation to arrange the contract between you and the other party.

 Materials Transfer Agreements